619cip/claim-free-games-bot/README.md

 # Claim Free Games Bot
+**Disclaimer:** This script does not actually CONFIRM the purchase, instead it adds the game to your cart and requires you to finish the transaction.

 Automates finding daily free games on the Epic Games Store, adds them to the shopping cart, and prompts the transaction to the user to complete on the Epic Games Store.
 ## Requirements
 - Windows OS